Chocolate Cornflake Cookies

 Quick Tips

-• I highly recommend using baking chocolate or chocolate bars to make these.
+• I highly recommend using baking chocolate or Ghirardelli baking chips (or any other baking chip that is made of pure chocolate).
 Melted chocolate chips melt down into a thicker consistency (since they contain less cocoa butter and more stabilizers) which makes it difficult to get a good chocolate to corn flake ratio.

 • Use any crushed nut in these.
 I prefer pecans, but walnuts, peanuts, almonds, etc. would work too!